 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Children may be more sensitive to the effects of this medication, especially restlessness.
+Children may be more sensitive to the side effects of this drug, especially restlessness.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.